tianhuil/ts-mongo/README.md

 - As a concession, `Filter` takes an optional second argument (defaults to 0), which can be made `number` for those seeking the original promiscuous behavior.
 - In general, we believe it's not typesafe to select arbitrarily into an array so allowing an arbitrary number is probably not great programming practice.

+## Converter
+Many middleware functions are handled by the converter, which is like a type-safe middleware that can transform the type of the collection.
+For example, `convertToTimeCollection` implements `createdAt` and `updatedAt` fields on a collection.
+See `convertReadWriteCollection`.

 ## Roadmap
 - Aggregation (still incomplete)
 - Mapreduce